 In the Name of the Moon: the first preformance of the mares as magical girls involved this; it's completely improvised, and almost perfectly executed (you can see Twilight's eyes glancing down for a second, looking for the right words) because Twilight Sparkle is just that eloquent.
 An especially ironic example given who the villain is.

 Ironic Echo: Played with.
-During "Sonic Rainboom", Fluttershy says to Rainbow Dash (who's suffering a bad case of stage fright) that there's nothing to feel nervous about facing a crowd of ponies who will watch, criticize and judge each and every of her moves.
+During "Sonic Rainboom", Fluttershy says to Rainbow Dash (who's suffering from a bad case of stage fright) that there's no reason to feel nervous about facing a crowd of ponies who will watch, criticize, and judge each and every one of her moves.
 Later, during "Green Isn't Your Color" Photo Finish gives Fluttershy a similar speech when the nervous pegasus is about to begin her first modeling pass.

 Characters have spoken in familiar languages and accents (French, German, Italian, Brooklyn, etc.).